Palatal fricative

 They are produced with the friction of the dorsum of the tongue against the hard palate.
 In some dialects of English, [ç] acts as an allophone for /hj/, and some loanwords may start with [ʝ].

 Phonemic palatal fricatives are decently rare, especially the voiced palatal fricative.
-They occur more often as allophones, as in German's velar fricatives next to /i/ or /y/, or as alternative realizations of the voiced palatal approximant.
+They occur more often as allophones (such as in German, where [ç] is an allophone of the voiceless velar fricative after consonants and front vowels), or as alternative realizations of the voiced palatal approximant.